What you may not realize is that you can volunteer virtually anywhere (although in hospitals and clinics this can be limited).

-Take a look at this timeless 2011 TED talk by Charlie Hoehn author of The Recession-Proof Graduate - How to Land The Job You Want by Doing FREE WORK (FREE download)
+Look at this timeless TED talk by Charlie Hoehn author of The Recession-Proof Graduate - How to Land The Job You Want by Doing FREE WORK (FREE download)

 Four tips to get started today

 - Make a list of ten jobs that interest you.
-Keep in mind that these don’t need to be in the same field; it’s perfectly OK if you have Physician Assistant, chemist and pastry chef on the same list.
+Keep in mind that these don’t need to be in the same field; it’s perfectly OK if you have a physician assistant, chemist, and pastry chef on the same list.

 - Through your network, build a list of people who work in the jobs that interest you.

 - Send each person an email offering to volunteer.

 - If this doesn't work, try Volunteer Match.

 Here is an email template you can use:

 I want to stress the fact that it is important to have volunteer experience in multiple fields.

 Yes, it is important to have shadowed a Physician Assistant and to have a clear understanding of what a PA does.
 But it is equally important to know your alternatives.
 This will build a compelling case for why you want to be a PA.